How to install Curl?

 5. Check Page HTTP headers

 The -I parameter tells Curl to send an HTTP HEAD request to the server instead of a GET.
 The HEAD request is similar to a GET, except that the server only returns HTTP headers.
-This is optional if you only want to check URL headers and don't want to load the page content.
+This is useful if you only want to check the URL headers and not load the page content (to save Internet traffic).

-The --http2 option forces Curl to use the HTTP/2 protocol.
-Combined with the -I parameter, it can be used to check if a website supports HTTP/2.
+The --http2 option forces Curl to use the HTTP/2 protocol instead of HTTP/1.1.
+Combined with the -I command line parameter, we can use this Curl command to check if a website supports HTTP/2.

 7. Do Follow Redirects

-By default, curl does not follow redirects (status codes 301 and 302).
-The -L option tells Curl to do redirects.
+By default, Curl does not follow redirects (HTTP status codes 301 and 302).
+The -L option tells Curl to do HTTP redirects.